deriv-com/deriv-api/docs/DerivAPI.md

 Subscription Manager - manage subscription channels

-Makes sure there is always one subscription channel for all requests of subscriptions, and forgets channels that don't have subscribers.
-It also ensures that subscriptions are revived after connection drop.
+Makes sure there is always only one subscription channel for all requests of subscriptions, keeps a history of received values for the subscription of ticks and forgets channels that do not have subscribers.
+It also ensures that subscriptions are revived after connection drop/account changed.

 #### Examples